LLNL/camp/docs/sphinx/user_guide/feature/list.rst

 Lists
 =====

-The ``list`` type in the CAMP library is a powerful tool for type manipulation and metaprogramming in C++.
+The ``list`` type in the Camp library is a powerful tool for type manipulation and metaprogramming in C++.
 It allows you to create and operate on sequences of types at compile time, enabling various operations such as accessing, filtering, and transforming types.